OVERCOME FINANCIAL HARDSHIP

 - A spouse of deceased employee or eligible former employee

-- A dependent child of deceased employee through age 24 for full-time students, age 19 otherwise; children with special needs will not lose eligibility based on age
+- A dependent child of deceased employee through age 24 for students, age 19 otherwise; children with special needs will not lose eligibility based on age

 The Clara Abbott Foundation is an independent not-for-profit organization.
 Eligibility for assistance from The Clara Abbott Foundation is determined pursuant to The Clara Abbott Foundation’s policies and is independent from eligibility for employee benefits provided by Abbott Laboratories.
 Standards for eligibility and available assistance are subject to change at The Clara Abbott Foundation’s sole discretion and without advance notice.